 With your medical questionnaire you will also receive a GP claim form.
 If your GP wants paying for the completion of the medical questionnaire, they have to complete the claim form and return it to DVA.

 DVA will pay the appropriate fee to your GP or specialist for the completion of your medical form on the first occasion only.
 Payment for duplicates will be your responsibility.

 This resource is freely available as part of Epilepsy Action’s commitment to improving life for all those affected by epilepsy.

 On average it costs £414 to produce an advice and information page – if you have valued using this resource, please text FUTURE to 70500 to donate £3 towards the cost of our future work.
 Terms and conditions.
 Thank you

-This information was written by Epilepsy Action’s advice and information team, with guidance and input from people living with epilepsy and experts at DVLA and DVA.
+This information was written by Epilepsy Action’s advice and information team, with guidance and input from people living with epilepsy and experts at DVLA.

-Epilepsy Action would like to thank staff at DVLA and DVA for their contribution to this information.
+Epilepsy Action would like to thank Edward Foxell at DVLA for his contribution to this information.

 This information has been produced under the terms of The Information Standard.